Preventing Child Abuse and Neglect Through Successful Parenting

 - The Healthy Families Fairfax Program is funded by Fairfax County, with additional state and donor organization contributions.

-- In 2014, Fairfax County spent an average of $78,658** per child for foster care placements.
-In contrast, it costs $3,473 per family to provide prevention services through the Healthy Families Fairfax program which aims to keep children out of foster care.
+In 2017, Fairfax County spent an average of $54,945** per child for foster care placements such as therapeutic homes and residential care.
+In contrast, it costs $3,690 per family to provide prevention services through the Healthy Families Fairfax program with the goal of keeping children out of foster care.

 Healthy Families Fairfax – A Model Program Designed to Help Families

-In 2014, Healthy Families Fairfax served 535 children and 613 families living in Fairfax County who are at high risk for abuse and neglect.
+In 2017, Healthy Families Fairfax served 574 children and 661 families living in Fairfax County who were at high risk for abuse and neglect.
+Since its inception in 1991, Healthy families has served over 5,000 families.

-Healthy Families Fairfax provides home-based parenting education, health information and referrals to community support to parents from pregnancy until the child reaches age three and is enrolled in an early group education experience.
+Healthy Families Fairfax works with parents from pregnancy until the child reaches age 3 and is enrolled in an early group education experience.
+This support includes:

 Prevent Child Abuse and Neglect